-Certainly if we look at the statistics for colour blindness, 8% of men with Northern European ancestry have the common form of red-green colour blindness versus only 0.5% of women.
+Certainly if we look at the statistics for colour blindness it does support a difference.
+8% of men with Northern European ancestry have the common form of red-green colour blindness, versus only 0.5% of women.